 Common worries include fears about losing control, the sound of the drill, being in pain, injections, lying in the dental chair and having somebody standing over them.
 If you suffer from full blown dental phobia going to see the dentist can be overwhelming.

 According to the Adult Dental Health Survey 2009, 12% of adults who have ever visited a dentist suffer from extreme dental anxiety.

 The good news is that more and more dentists understand their patients’ fears.
 We are one of the dentists in Brighton that offers conscious sedation.
 With a combination of kindness and gentleness they can do a lot to make dental treatment stress free.

 Ramin has a wealth of experience working with nervous patients.
 He believes not being in control is a major factor that increases dental anxiety.
 He actively listens to your concerns and keeps you in charge of the pace and the way you want your treatment to be done.
 He plans your treatment to be simple and comfortable.
 His gentle manner in conjunction with modern technique ensures that you receive a calm and relaxed experience.

-Michelle routinely works with nervous patients, patients with learning difficulties and patients suffering from mental health difficulties.
-Alongside her work at Norfolk Square Dental Practice she also works at Kings College London Hospital as a Special Care Dentist.
-Michelle has experience using sedation and other techniques to support nervous patients.
-She can provide restorative dental treatment under intranasal/intravenous sedation.
+Our dentists routinely work with nervous patients, patients with learning difficulties and patients suffering from mental health difficulties.
 This will assist in reducing dental anxiety for patients who require medical intervention.